shencangsheng/shencangsheng/README.md

 ### 💻 Portfolio

 - 🗄️ [EasyDB](https://github.com/shencangsheng/easydb_app)
-  EasyDB is a lightweight SQL desktop client built with Rust.
-It supports CSV, JSON, NDJSON, Excel, and Parquet files out of the box, enabling high-performance queries on large text files (hundreds of MB to multiple GB) with minimal hardware resources.
+  EasyDB is a lightweight Rust-based desktop tool that lets you query local CSV, Excel, and JSON files directly with SQL.
+With a built-in query engine, it requires no external database and efficiently handles large files from hundreds of MB to several GB.

 - 🔌 [Bedtools Postgres Plugins](https://github.com/shencangsheng/pg_bedtools_rs)
   A PostgreSQL plugin for bedtools, implemented in Rust.